fushar/tokilib/README.md

 ## Examples
 Please see the examples provided in **examples/** directory for a better understanding of the best-practice structure of good generators and validators.

-## Feedback
-Any feedback?
-Mail me at fushar@gmail.com or post it as an issue :)

 ## License
 tokilib is released under MIT license.